Buphthalmum : planting, cultivation

 Planting Buphthalmum

-Where to Plant It?
+Where to plant it?

-When to Plant Buphthalmum salicifolium?
+When to plant Buphthalmum salicifolium?

-How to Plant It?
+How to plant it?

 • Place the root ball and fill in without burying the collar

-• Firm the soil very lightly
+• Lightly firm the soil

 • Water regularly after planting, especially if the season is dry

-In a Pot
+In a pot

 • Plant without burying the collar and fill in

-Cultivation and Care
+Cultivation and maintenance

 In summer, remove faded flowers as they appear to prolong flowering.